subratcall/msdataworkshop/README.md

 Task 8 (Setup DB links between ATP PDBs, AQ, and Queue propagation, order and inventory, saga, and CQRS)...
    - Download connection information zip for ATP instances from console.
-   - Upload cwallet.sso in objectstore, obtain and note pre-authorized URL for cwallet.sso
+   - Upload cwallet.sso to objectstore, obtain and note pre-authorized URL for cwallet.sso
-        - (alternatively a DBMS_CLOUD.CREATE_CREDENTIAL created credential can also be used to execute GET_OBJECT)
+        - (this is for convenience, alternatively a DBMS_CLOUD.CREATE_CREDENTIAL can be used to create a credential that is then used to execute GET_OBJECT in PropagationSetup.java)
    - `cd $MSDATAWORKSHOP_LOCATION/atpaqadmin`
    - Edit `atpaqadmin-deployment.yaml` and provide values in the section marked with `PROVIDE VALUES FOR THE FOLLOWING...`
-   -
+   - Run `kubectl delete -f atpaqadmin-deployment.yaml -n msdataworkshop`
+   - Run `kubectl create -f atpaqadmin-deployment.yaml -n msdataworkshop`
-   - Run `deletepod admin` .
-This will force the atpaqadmin pod to be redeployed with the new
+   - Run `kubectl get pods -n msdataworkshop` and verify the atpaqadmin pod is in running state
-   - Submit `setupAll` button on Frontend page
+   - Open the frontend microservice home page and hit the submit `setupAll` button

 Task 9 (Using OCI service broker, provision and create binding to stream, and verify with app)
    - demonstrate placeorder for choreography saga (success and fail/compensate)